Generic Name: Aldesleukin (al des LOO kin)

 - If you have had an abnormal heart stress test or an abnormal lung function test.

-- If you have any of these health problems with aldesleukin in the past: Bleeding or lower blood flow in the stomach or bowel, chest pain, coma, dialysis, a fast heartbeat, a heartbeat that does not feel normal, heart problems like heart attack, hole in the GI (gastrointestinal) tract, lung or breathing problems, mental problems, or seizures.
+- If you have had any of these health problems with aldesleukin in the past: Bleeding or lower blood flow in the stomach or bowel; chest pain; coma or the need for a breathing tube; kidney problems; fast or abnormal heartbeat, heart attack, or other heart problems; hole in the GI (gastrointestinal) tract; lung or breathing problems; mental or mood problems; or seizures.

 This is not a list of all drugs or health problems that interact with aldesleukin.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take aldesleukin with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Aldesleukin?